WoltLab/docs.woltlab.com/docs/javascript/typescript.md

 ## Consuming WoltLab Suite’s Types

-To consume the types of WoltLab Suite, you will need to install the [WoltLab/WCF](https://github.com/WoltLab/WCF) using npm using a git URL that refers to the appropriate branch.
+To consume the types of WoltLab Suite, you will need to install the `@woltlab/wcf` npm package using a git URL that refers to the appropriate branch of [WoltLab/WCF](https://github.com/WoltLab/WCF).

 A full `package.json` that includes WoltLab Suite, TypeScript, eslint and Prettier could look like the following.